 I recently had a client requirement to send out an automated company-wide birthday greeting email whenever it was someone’s birthday.
 I decided to use SharePoint Designer to create a workflow that sends an email, and then run it on a timer job that runs nightly.
 This timer job would pull all employees that have a birthday that day from a SharePoint list, then fire off the workflow for each birthday found.

-No problem, that sort of thing I’ve done before.
+No problem, that sort of thing I’ve done before, be it in other workflow software or in Sharepoint.
 They did have one requirement that stumped me for a little bit: They wanted in the body of the email for it to say “Happy Birthday to [employee name] on October 2nd” for example.
 But if it’s the 1st, then there should be an “st” on the end of the birthday day.
 Or “th” if it’s the 4th, and so on.